sensorlab/link-quality-estimation/README.md

 ## eWINE JSI repository (SC1 & SC2)

 ##### Directory structure:
-- "localization" - Localization algorithms, datasets and other files related to WP3.
-- "locationEstimation" - Code samples and datasets that are related to WP5 and localization.
 - "linkQualityEstimation" - Code samples and datasets that are related to WP5 and link quality estimation.
 - "SIGFOXDataSet" - Measurements of SIGFOX frames sent from a device to a basestation.